mohimanilab/Seq2PKS/README.md

 --output_folder result
 ```
 ## Sample run
-We have the sample run result included in the **test_result** folder.
+We have the sample run result included in the **test_result** folder for testing purposes.
+You should be able to generate the exact same result in the folder by following the below command:
-The command for the sample run is:
 ```
 python main.py \
 --ncbi_id DQ149987.1 \